NII-Kobayashi/Linear_Regression_Degree/README.md

 ## Description of each module

- - *estimate.py* : implements the basic mathematical expression
-    from the linear regression equations used in the paper for estimating the parameters.
+ - *estimate.py* : functions for estimating the model parameters.
- - *prediction.py* : implements the basic mathematical expression
+ - *prediction.py* : function for predicting the number of retweets in a future period.
-    from the linear regression equations used in the paper for predicting the parameters.
- - *cross_validation.py* : function for 5- fold cross validation to check the accuracy of the model.
+ - *cross_validation.py* : function for evaluating the accuracy based on cross-validation.
- - *functions.py* : implements the function for extracting the number of events from the data file along with the number of followers and a function to sort the file name numerically
+ - *functions.py* :  function for calculating the number of retweets and for sorting the file names numerically

 ## Data source